roseengineering/rffilter/README.md

 ### 3. The Design Filter in N6NWP's QEX 1995 article.

 N6NWP recommends using the lowest frequency crystal for the reference mesh, while the Dishal program recommends using a crystal in the middle.
-However both appear to work, only altering the overall level of the series capacitor values.
+Both appear to work, only altering the overall level of the series capacitor values.
 In general, you basically want to use the crystals that make all the mesh offsets the same, except for the reference meshes.